jatufin/importEVorNot/README.md

 Returns the predicted value. (price)

-## Deploying production version to Fly.io
+## Deploying the production version to Fly.io

-Ensure a command-line utility flyctl is installed:
+Ensure the command-line utility `flyctl` is installed:
 ```
 curl -L https://fly.io/install.sh | sh
 ```

-When deploying app for a first time, run
+When deploying the app for the first time, run
 ```
 fly launch
 ```